Ripped-Kanga/RingCentral-Scripts/README.md

 - [x] Write audit data to csv
 - [ ] Store User IDs in json for later use.
 - [x] Write IDs to csv file column one.
+- [ ] Add catch for running unfilted params, skip unassigned extensions so as to not crash the script.

 - [ ] Should pull the following:
 	### User Information